enyojs/ares-project/test/selenium/README.md

 * IDE scripts are against FF only (buggy with other browsers),
 * FF found issues:
 	1. Cannot obtain text focus.
 The focus is often lost.
-	1. autocompletion is Phobos is illustrated by a drop down boxe; the option selection into dropdown box is not working correclty on FF.
+	1. autocompletion is Phobos is shown by a dropdown box; the option selection into dropdown box is not working correctly on FF.

 ### Eclipse Ares Test Suite project setup